 Beautiful beaches.
 Incredible islands.
 Fantastic food.
 And a legendary history that encompasses everything from “the birthplace of democracy” to the gods and goddesses of ancient mythology.
-When it comes to must-visit destinations, Greece is the place to see.
+When it comes to must-visit destinations, Greece is high on the list.

-And one of the best ways to do this—other than on an Azamara cruise, of course!—is to take a virtual journey through the Greek Isles with our very own Heike Berdos, Hotel Director extraordinaire for Azamara Club Cruises®.
-Born in Bonn, Germany, Heike has called Athens, Greece, home for more than 18 years, so she definitely knows an insider tip or two (or 20!) about all things Grecian.
+And there’s no better way to get excited for your upcoming cruise to Greece than by taking a virtual journey through the Greek Isles with someone who knows the region like the back of her hand — our very own Heike Berdos!
+Born in Bonn, Germany, Heike has called Athens, Greece, home for more than 20 years, so she definitely knows an insider tip or two (or 20!) about all things Grecian.

 If you had to pick a favorite Grecian city, what would it be?